zhengli97/ATPrompt/README.md

 If you find our paper or repo helpful for your research, please consider citing the following paper and giving this repo a star.
 Thank you!

 ```
-@article{li2024atprompt,
+@article{li2024advancing,
-  title={ATPrompt: Textual Prompt Learning with Embedded Attributes},
+  title={Advancing Textual Prompt Learning with Anchored Attributes},
-  author={Li, Zheng and Song, Yibing and Zhao, Penghai and Cheng, Ming-Ming and Li, Xiang and Yang, Jian},
+  author={Li, Zheng and Song, Yibing and Cheng, Ming-Ming and Li, Xiang and Yang, Jian},
   journal={arXiv preprint arXiv:2412.09442},
+  year={2024}
+}

+@inproceedings{li2024promptkd,
+  title={Promptkd: Unsupervised prompt distillation for vision-language models},
+  author={Li, Zheng and Li, Xiang and Fu, Xinyi and Zhang, Xin and Wang, Weiqiang and Chen, Shuo and Yang, Jian},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={26617--26626},
   year={2024}
 }
 ```